PhilipNaudus/simple_site-gh-pages/pages/ming/mulan_joins_the_army_xu_wei.md

 <h3>Act 2</h3>
 Supreme Commander Xin Ping stands before the newly enlisted men and instructs them.
 Because he has realized that Mulan is highly talented, he turns to her and promises a great reward if she should come to the front of the army and capture the bandit leader.

 The troops advance and engage the enemy.
-Leopard Skin charges forward but Mulan captures him.
+Leopard Skin charges forward, but Mulan captures him.
 (The only battle in this play is glossed over.)

 The supreme commander returns to the king and reports that Leopard Skin has been captured due to Hua Hu's military prowess.
 Mulan is offered a prominent position as a reward for her meritorious service, although she may return home for three months before returning and taking up her official duties.
 Mulan declines the promotion and requests that she be allowed to return home and care for her aged and feeble parents indefinitely.
 She promises to serve in an official capacity at a later time.